Garage Gym Setup: Complete UK Guide

 A garage gym that works -- properly floored, adequately heated, organised so equipment is accessible rather than piled -- becomes genuinely more useful than most commercial gyms for regular training.
 No peak-hour queuing.
 No drive.
 No time slot.
 The ability to train at 11pm or 5:30am without anyone caring.

 The upfront effort of building it properly pays off for years.
 Every session in a functional garage gym is better than its equivalent at a facility you have to commute to.
-Get the basics right -- floor, heat, organisation, sensible equipment choices -- and the space becomes one of the more useful things you own.
+Get the basics right and the space pays for itself in training that would never have happened otherwise.

 As an Amazon Associate, we earn from qualifying purchases.